ktrev123/Abshire_Portfolio/README.md

 ### Project 1: Force Platform Position Analysis

-- <span style="font-size: 14px;">Objective: Analyze the performance and force production characteristics of starters from each position group using the Vald ForceDecks force platform.</span>
+- <span style="font-size: 14px;">Objective: Analyze the performance and force production characteristics of starters from each position group using the Vald ForceDecks force platform </span>
-- <span style="font-size: 14px;">Duration: The analysis was conducted throughout the competitive season, spanning from early September to late November.</span>
+- <span style="font-size: 14px;">Duration: The analysis was conducted throughout the competitive season, spanning from early September to late November </span>
-- <span style="font-size: 14px;">Sample: Starters from each position group were selected for testing on a weekly basis to capture their force production data.</span>
+- <span style="font-size: 14px;">Sample: Starters from each position group were selected for testing on a weekly basis to capture their force production data </span>